thanos-io/thanos/docs/proposals/202005_query_logging.md

 0. Complete the proposal.
 1. Roll out grpc-middlewareV2.
 2. Implement a grpc-interceptor for Store API currently(this might be extended for other APIs as well).
-3. Write up the Audit Logger derived from the base logger.
+3. Write up the grpc logging middleware along with the policies.
-4. Configure the Audit Logger along with the grpc-interceptor.
+4. Write up an equivalent http middleware for the logging of requests in http APIs.
-5. Write up the Adaptive Logger derived from the base logger.
+5. Finish up with the tests if required.
-6. Configure the Adaptive Logger along with the grpc-interceptor.
-7. Write up the Active Logger derived from the base logger.
-8. Set it up as a standalone logger for each component.